Los Angeles Hospitality Management Programs

 Master of Science in Hospitality Management

 The MS program in hospitality management prepares students to work in the field or pursue a higher level degree.
 Applicants are expected to have a bachelor's degree in hospitality management or a related field; in some cases, a bachelor's degree in an unrelated field may be acceptable.
 Core studies cover advanced business concepts such as finance, marketing, and strategic management, with elective courses in topics such as legal issues in hospitality and healthy menu development.
-The program calls for at least 48 quarter units of work and usually requires 2 years of full-time study.
+The program calls for at least 36 semester units of work and usually requires 2 years of full-time study.
 Students can choose a thesis or professional paper option.

 Master in Business Administration, Hospitality Management Emphasis